mildrenben/nimbledex/readme.md

 This long, convoluted method was intended to make use of Redis in a way I haven't tried before.
 There a timeouts littered throughout the file and they're needed as Pokeapi will begin rejecting your calls if you hammer them too quickly.
 I would be eternally grateful if somebody cleared this up.

+### Views

+The `.jsx` files and the `.scss` are coupled in directory structure within the `views` dir.
+At the top level of this dir you have all the base level `.scss` files and a `.jsx` file for each page.

+### Lookups

+I wanted to not manage any data on my side, but found it best to have 2 lookup files.

+- `pokemonNumbers.js` - houses Pokemon names with their corresponding id number.
+Used for typeahead and express when checking the slug.
+- `tmHmNumbers.js` - I actually had a script written that scraped Pokeapi for the machine numbers, but there were some incorrect data from Pokeapi and also [some missing data](https://github.com/PokeAPI/pokeapi/issues/196) so decided to make my own.

+### Modified Data

+#### Wurmple
-**Note** - Unfortunately, the Wurmple evolution line is unique, annoying and [is bugged in Pokeapi](https://github.com/PokeAPI/pokeapi/issues/163).
+Unfortunately, the Wurmple evolution line is unique, annoying and [is bugged in Pokeapi](https://github.com/PokeAPI/pokeapi/issues/163).
 As such, you need to manually add in the following code to overwrite the `evol` key for each Mon in the Wurmple line (265 - 269):

 ```
 "evol": [